oroinc/documentation/dev_guide/web_api/api_docs/configuration_extra.rst

 -  **getConfigType** - Returns the configuration type that should be loaded into this section.
 This string is used by `ConfigLoaderFactory <https://github.com/oroinc/platform/tree/master/src/Oro/Bundle/ApiBundle/Config/ConfigLoaderFactory.php>`__ to find the appropriate loader.

-There are a list of existing configuration extras that implement this interface:
+There is a list of existing configuration extras that implement this interface:

 -  `FiltersConfigExtra <https://github.com/oroinc/platform/tree/master/src/Oro/Bundle/ApiBundle/Config/FiltersConfigExtra.php>`__
 -  `SortersConfigExtra <https://github.com/oroinc/platform/tree/master/src/Oro/Bundle/ApiBundle/Config/SortersConfigExtra.php>`__